 France and Guatemala

-Some 30 French companies are established in Guatemala, as commercial subsidiaries in consumer goods, telecommunications, electrical equipment, pharmaceuticals and services.
-The Anglo-French company Perenco is the largest investor in Guatemala and the leading oil operator, producing 9500 barrels per day or 90% of national production.
+About 20 French companies are established in Guatemala, as commercial subsidiaries in consumer goods, telecommunications, electrical equipment, pharmaceuticals and services.
+The French-British company Perenco is the leading French investor in Guatemala and the country’s largest oil operator.

-The cooperation envelope is regionalized and projects are implemented from the French Institute in Central America (IFAC) based in Costa Rica.
-French cooperation is based on the cultural network (Alliances Françaises in Guatemala City, Quetzaltenango and Antigua; the French Lycée Jules Verne in Guatemala City, with more than 900 students), while the regional office of the Centre for Mexican and Central American Studies (CEMCA) ensures coordination with the scientific and academic communities, in the area of social sciences and archaeology.
+The cooperation budget is regionalized and projects are implemented at the Institut français in Central America (IFAC) based in Costa Rica.
+French cooperation is based on the cultural network (Alliances françaises in Guatemala City, Quetzaltenango and Antigua; the French Lycée Jules Verne in Guatemala City, with more than 900 students), while the regional office of the Centre for Mexican and Central American Studies (CEMCA) ensures coordination with the scientific and academic communities, in the area of social sciences and archaeology.

 Support for strengthening the rule of law and the defence of human rights is another key area of French cooperation.
 The French embassy regularly organizes or participates in actions for early childhood protection and for combating gender-based violence and human trafficking.